Security considerations

 To ensure secure end-to-end transit of data between the Nevis Mobile Authentication SDK and the Nevis Mobile Authentication backend, both must be configured to use TLS.
 The SDK is configured to use only TLS connections and any calls to the backend without TLS fails.

-Note that Apple has strict requirements regarding trusted TLS certificates that are imposed since iOS 13.
+Apple has strict requirements regarding trusted TLS certificates that are imposed since iOS 13.
 You need to ensure that the public-facing certificates match these requirements or the connection between the iOS app using the SDK and the backend fails.

-The Nevis Mobile Authentication Solution does not support using self-signed certificates for the TLS connection.
-There is however a possibility to use self-signed certificates by trusting them in the OS settings.
+It is possible to use self-signed certificates by trusting them in the OS settings.

 Ciphers